herculano-ch/datonator/README.md

 Now you can enter in your console with `iex -S mix`

-Then run an experimental seed, as times as you want, pass this command above:
+Then run an experimental seed, as times as you want, pass this command bellow:

 `Datonator.create_eligibles`